jenslys/autovod/README.md

 #### S3

 - You have configured `aws` correctly
-- You have insereted the correct variables inside the config.
+- You have inserted the correct variables inside the config.

 #### Server resource exhaustion